-(Top, from L): Tyra Bullock, Kona N. Burks, Jazmín Corona, Monet Felton; (second row) Charles Andrew Gardner, Jalyn Green, Lauren Katz, Jarrett King; (third row) Alexis A Tornez Martinez, Ayssette Muñoz, Dana Murphy, Anastacia Narrajos; (bottom) Jeremy Ohringer, Abigail Piñon, Stewart Romeo and Abby Thompson
+(Top, from L): Tyra Bullock, Kona N. Burks, Jazmín Corona, Monet Felton, Jalyn Greene; (second row) Claribel Gross, Lauren Katz, Alexis A Tornez Martinez, Ayssette Muñoz, Dana Murphy; (third row) Jeremy Ohringer, Abigail Piñon, Alex Benito Rodriguez, Stewart Romeo and Alexus Williams

-Kona N. Burks (she/her) is a professional actress and educator.
+Kona N. Burks (she/her) is a professional actress, educator, and director.
 She is honored to work with Steppenwolf Theatre as a lead teaching artist.
 She received her Bachelor’s degree from the University of Illinois at Urbana-Champaign and her Master of Education Degree from the University of Illinois at Chicago.
 She is also a graduate of School at Steppenwolf, 2012.
 Kona has been awarded a BTAA Award and Black Excellence Awards for Outstanding Actor in a Play.
 Kona is also a member of AEA and SAG-AFTRA.
-This will be her sixth year as a teaching artist in general, and her first year working as a Steppenwolf teaching artist.
+This will be her seventh year as a teaching artist in general, and her second year working as a Steppenwolf teaching artist.

 Jazmín Corona (she/her) is a Mexican American and bilingual actor, writer, dancer, and photographer.
 She has worked as a teaching artist with Steppenwolf for Young Adults since 2016.
 She has also had the pleasure of teaching with Northlight Theatre, The Viola Project, and Chicago Arts Partnerships in Education (CAPE), to name a few.
 She has brought numerous works of art to schools all over Chicago.
 As an actor, she has worked with Steppenwolf, Goodman, First Folio Theatre, Porchlight Music Theatre, Free Street, Raven Theatre, and Babes With Blades, among many others.
 Her TV credits include NBC's Chicago Fire.
 She is proudly represented by DDO Chicago.